Ready to learn about the history of yoga? Stroll through any Western city these days, and yoga’s popularity is immediately apparent.

 While once considered the domain of young women, yoga is being practiced by an increasingly diverse group of people, including more men and seniors.
 Similarly, while yoga first gained popularity in major cities, especially on the East and West Coasts of the U.S., it has started to spread to smaller towns and more remote areas as well.

-The Future of Yoga
+The Future History of Yoga

 As our lives continue getting busier, people are still desperately seeking a way to slow down.
 With new studios popping up, different styles emerging, and more people enrolled in teacher training than ever before, Western interest in yoga shows no signs of declining.

 Meanwhile, people of all ages are getting into yoga.
-Older people have learned about the benefits beginning yoga for seniors.
+Older people have learned about the benefits of beginning yoga for seniors.
 And parents have learned about which yoga gear for kids they should have to get the young ones involved.

 Jen Ambrose is a yoga teacher and freelance writer currently traveling in Southeast Asia.